tomtymczyszyn/bank-transactions/README.md

+## How to run application

+Run following commands in task directory to run application

+    npm install
+    npm run dev

+Run following command in task directory to run API

+    npm run server

+Applcation will be available on http://127.0.0.1:5173/ (please check console as port may vary)

 ## Introduction

 Application should contain list of bank transactions, based on design structure from _design.png_ file and contain following functionalities: